SCENIC TOUR B - The Yellow Brick Road & The Erie Canal

 Helping injured equine athletes recover since 2011.

-MSCERC is open to the public and encourages travelers and horse enthusiasts alike to stop and tour our state-of-the-art equine rehabilitation facility.
-Call to schedule a visit.
+The ERC is open to the public and encourages travelers & horse enthusiasts alike to stop and tour our state-of-the-art facility.
+Please call to schedule a visit.